conan-io/docs/manage_deps/conanfile_txt.rst

       gcc

       [options]
-      Poco:poco_static=False # Just the name of the library ":" and the option name OpenSSL:shared=True
+      Poco:shared=True # Just the name of the library ":" and the option name OpenSSL:shared=True